opensearch-project/documentation-website/_opensearch/index-templates.md

 }
 ```

 The `_simulate` API returns the final settings, mappings, and aliases that will be applied to indices that match the index pattern.
-You can also see any overlapping templates whose configuration is superseded by the simulated template body or higher-priority templates:
+You can also see any overlapping templates whose configuration is superseded by the simulated template body or higher priority templates:

 ```json
 {